lordhippo/odin-protoc-plugin/README.md

 A Protobuf compiler [plugin](https://protobuf.dev/reference/other/#plugins) for Odin.
 It should be used with the runtime [odin-protobuf](https://github.com/lordhippo/odin-protobuf) library.

 ## Usage
-Put this plugin's binary next to a Protobuf Compiler (protoc) and use `--odin_out` argument to generate Odin files.
+Put this plugin's binary next to a [Protobuf Compiler (protoc)](https://github.com/protocolbuffers/protobuf) or in the PATH.
+Then use `--odin_out` argument to generate Odin files.

 ## Sample output
 For this example proto file: